 - It’s possible to offset the losses made on an investment property against your taxable income.
 An investment property is said to make a loss when rental income from the property is less than the sum of the home loan repayments and other relevant property expenses.
-This is also known as negative gearing.
-It helps you mitigate short term losses through tax deductions to maintain your cash flow.
+It helps you mitigate short-term losses through tax deductions to maintain your cash flow.

 Tips to manage your tax returns as a property investor

 While the ATO provides significant benefits to property investors regarding the expenses they can claim, it is very strict about compliance.
 Therefore, it’s important to know exactly what and how much you can claim and get your paperwork right when claiming deductions.
 Here are some tips that will help you stay on top of your tax returns to avoid fretting at the last moment or filing an incorrect claim.

 - You are only allowed to claim the interest charged on an investment loan.
 You cannot claim any payments made towards the principal amount borrowed for an investment property.
 You also cannot claim interest for the entire loan if a part of it has been used for private purposes.

 - Hire a professional quantity surveyor to draw up a depreciation schedule for your property.
 A depreciation schedule will give you a schedule of removable equipment and capital works equipment, clearly outlining what you can claim in terms of property depreciation.
 This will help you avoid any classification errors as you may lose out on some depreciation benefits if you mistakenly classify plants and equipment as capital works.
 The depreciation rate on these assets is much higher than for capital works.

 - Keep all your receipts handy if you plan to claim property management expenses like hiring a rental manager or garden upkeep.